 Remember, you need a legal copy of the game to use EDuke32 to play Duke Nukem 3D.

-Need help?
-Join us on IRC at irc://irc.freenode.net/eduke32 or visit the forums
+Join us on IRC at irc://irc.freenode.net/eduke32 or visit our forums.

 Once you've downloaded EDuke32, you'll probably want to read our wiki page on installation and configuration, as well as the FAQ if you have any problems.